 The Smith School's Center for Global Business is home to one of 15 Centers for International Business Education (CIBE) in the country.
 CIBE, a Title VI grant provided by the U.S. Department of Education, serves as a regional and national resource center for teaching, research and outreach in international business and related fields.
-The CIBE grant for the Smith School Center for Global Business was renewed for the fourth time in 2014 with a $1 million four-year grant with 100% matching funds from the Smith School and University of Maryland.
+The CIBE grant for the Smith School Center for Global Business was renewed for the fifth time in 2018 with a $1.2 million four-year grant with 100% matching funds from the Smith School and University of Maryland.

 The mission of the CIBE grant is to promote U.S. capacity for international understanding and economic enterprise and the ability of U.S. business to prosper in an international economy.